anthwlock/untrunc/README.md

 Depending on your system you may need to install additional packages if configure complains about them.
 If `configure` complains about `nasm/yasm not found`, you can either install Nasm or Yasm or tell `configure` not to use a stand-alone assembler with `--disable-yasm`.
-If you're using Libav version 12.2 or older, you can tell `configure` not to use a stand-alone assembler with `--disable-x86asm` and then you must replace the `avresample` library with the `swresample` library below.

 Build the untrunc executable: